-Mosher Big Lake dam is the dam of highest concern in the planning area due it high hazard potential coupled with an unsatisfactory conditions assessment last performed on May 23, 2022.
-A failure could have a high impact on the downstream community of Bandera, its infrastructure, riverine systems, and even downstream dams.
-Areas directly downstream and within the City of Bandera and the unincorporated areas of the county would be need to be immediately evacuated in the event of Mosher Big Lake Dam's failure or if failure were imminent.
+Mosher Big Lake dam is a dam of high concern in the planning area due it high hazard potential coupled with an unsatisfactory conditions assessment last performed on May 23, 2022.
+A failure could have an impact on the downstream unincorporated residential community, its infrastructure, riverine systems, and even downstream dams.
+Areas directly downstream in the unincorporated areas of the county would be need to be immediately evacuated in the event of Mosher Big Lake Dam's failure or if failure were imminent.
 Annualized loss-estimates for dam failure are not available nor is there a breakdown of potential dollar losses for critical facilities, infrastructure and lifelines, or hazardous materials facilities.
 For the dams that are regulated, the State of Texas assigns a rating based on the condition of the dam during the last inspection.

 Any individual dam has a very specific area that will be impacted by a catastrophic failure.
-The 44 dams identified can directly threaten the lives of people and animals in the inundation zone below the dam.
-The impact from any catastrophic failure would be like that of a flash flood with loss of life possible and injuries from debris carried by the flood.
+The 43 dams identified can directly threaten the lives of people and animals in the inundation zone below the dam.
+The impact from any catastrophic failure of a dam with a large impoundment of water would be like that of a flash flood with loss of life possible and injuries from debris carried by the flood.
 As the size of the dam increases and the proximity to the public and/or critical infrastructure increases, the probability of damage to the economy increases as well.
 For these reasons, creating mitigation actions to remove or protect people and structures from the path of destruction is necessary in order to minimize impact from dam failure.